zapty/forever-service/README.md

 Make provisioning node script as a service simple.

 We love nodejs for server development.
 But, It is surprising to find that there is no standard tool to provision script as a service.
-Forever kind of tools comes close but they only demonize the process and not provision as service; which can be automatically started.
-To make matter worse, each OS and Linux distro has its own unique way to provisioning the services correctly.
+Forever kind of tools comes close but they only demonize the process and not provision as service; which can be automatically started on reboots.
+To make matter worse, each OS and Linux distro has its own unique way of provisioning the services correctly.

 Goals
 -----
 1. Make an universal service installer across various Linux distros and other OS.
 2. Automatically configure other useful things such as Logrotation scripts, port monitoring scripts etc.
+3. Graceful shutdown of services as default behaviour.

 Platforms supported
 -------------------
 * Amazon Linux
+* Redhat Linux
+* CentOS
 * more to come..

 Prerequisite